evelyn9191/flights_scraper/README.md

 3a.
 Compares data with last year data and draws conclusions.

 ### Current state of the project
-As of 2nd February 2019: points 1 and 2 finished, working on 3.
+As of 4th February 2019: points 1 and 2 finished, working on 3 and 4.